-Any new or ongoing field work projects that were interrupted due to COVID-19 may only begin once divisional approval has been granted through the research recovery and adaptation framework.
+Any new or ongoing field work projects that were interrupted due to COVID-19 may only begin if divisional approval has been granted through the research recovery and adaptation framework.
 Contact your unit head for information on resuming your field work.

 Who is this for?